 16.9.
 A maximum of one minor revision to the free logo design is acceptable.

 16.10.
 Free hosting is subject to a monthly fee of £19.99+VAT per month (subject to change) after agreed free period thereafter with no minimum contract and includes 2GB of storage and 10GB bandwidth per month.
+Provision of any free hosting period is at the Company’s discretion.
 Additional data can be purchased if required.

 16.11.
 “Unlimited Pages” refers to the ability of the Customer to add as many pages as they like, subject to fair usage.

 16.12.
 The Company will provide a maximum of three minor revisions to the website within 7 days of site completion.
 Any additional revisions requested are chargeable at the discretion of the Company are priced at the Company’s discretion.

 16.13.
 The Company will provide a 30 day warranty period from the launch date of the website for any websites hosted on the company’s server.
 This is limited to any minor bugs which which were present at the time of build.
 Any additional revisions requested are chargeable at the discretion of the Company are priced at the Company’s discretion.

 16.14.
 The Company shall not offer any support or warranty for websites hosted on a third party platform.

 16.15.
 The Company reserves the right to withhold administrative access to a website at it’s discretion.

 16.16.
 A £60+VAT minimum charge will be applicable for the archive and/or transfer of a website onto an external hosting platform after the free hosting period.